asynts/writer/Notes/0010_optimizing-study.md

         It should be possible to cache the font in the model nodes.

     -   `LayoutStyle.__init__` is extremely slow, not sure what causes this.

+    -   It seems that `QFont` does a bunch of weird things, maybe I should add that cache back in.
+        If no `QApplication` is defined, it will crash.

+        To me, this clearly suggests that it's doing something complex.
+        I still don't know if that has a significant performance impact though.

+    -   It should be possible to store the layout nodes that are generated for paragraphs with the model nodes.
+        Most paragraphs will not change, but are only placed in a different position.

+        Therefore, if only one layout node is used for that paragraph, we try to use it again and recompute the result otherwise.
+        That will not decrease the initial loading time, however, it will drastically reduce the time it takes to do incremental layout changes.

+        To implement this, I should replicate the placement code and figure out how to merge both implementations later on.